skeeto/passphrase2pgp/README.md

       -uid string
         	key user ID (required)

-**The Key ID is a hash over both the key and its creation date.**
-Therefore using a different date with the same passphrase will result in a different key.
+Per the OpenPGP specification, **the Key ID is a hash over both the key and its creation date.** Therefore using a different date with the same passphrase/uid will result in a different Key ID, despite the underlying key being the same.
 For this reason, passphrase2pgp uses Unix epoch 0 (January 1, 1970) as the default creation date.
 You can override this with `-date` or `-now`, but, to regenerate the same key in the future, you will need to use `-date` to reenter the exact time.
 If 1970 is a